raleel/cfi-srd-pt/0008_Combat.md

 # Chapter 8: Combat

 Combat is an important feature of roleplaying games.
-Violent confrontation has ever been a way of settling problems, from vengeance-driven fights between nemeses, to the clash of armies in times of war.
+Violent confrontation has ever been a way of settling problems, from vengeance-Conduçãon fights between nemeses, to the clash of armies in times of war.
 Nevertheless, combat need not be a savage battle to the death.
 Some combat encounters can be swashbuckling duels which end without injury, or perhaps light-hearted bar room brawls. _Classic Fantasy Imperative_ uses several terms to explain the core elements of combat.
 These are explained in the following sections, but in overview, these are:

 - **Combat Skill:** The skill of wielding a group of weapons learned as part of a culture or profession.
 - **Combat Rounds:** Bookkeeping time segments of five seconds each.